bruceblore/BangleApps/README.md

      // if this is 'widget' then it's not displayed in the menu
      // if it's 'clock' then it'll be loaded by default at boot time
-     // if this is 'bootloader' then it's code that is run at boot time, but is not in a menu "version":"1.23",
+     // if this is 'bootloader' then it's code that is run at boot time, but is not in a menu
+     // see 'type' in 'metadata.json format' below for more options/info "version":"1.23",
      // added by BangleApps loader on upload based on metadata.json "files:"file1,file2,file3",